libretto-ai/openai-py/README.md

     being used in a conversational context, then the same chat id can be provided so that the events are grouped together, in order.
 If not provided, this will be left blank.
+-   `only_named_prompts`: When passed to `patched_openai()` or `patch_openai()`,
+    this will only send events for prompts that have a name.
+This is useful if you have a mix of prompts you want to track and prompts you don't want to track.

 OpenAI-only parameters: